freedomofpress/securedrop-workstation-docs/docs/admin/install/install.rst

 Download SecureDrop Workstation Packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, we'll download the SecureDrop Workstation packages needed to configure and install the SecureDrop Workstation.
+First, you must download the SecureDrop Workstation packages needed to configure and install the SecureDrop Workstation.

 - First, make sure that network connection is enabled using the network manager widget in the upper right panel.